lkodinsson/MARS/Core/Characters/Talents.md

 **Cost:** 8 EXP
 **Requirements:** Max Dexterity 11+, Max Resolve 11+, Trained in Athletics

-As a swift action you may recover stamina to half of your maximum (rounded up).
+As a swift action you may recover stamina equal to half of your maximum (rounded up).
 Additionally, any maneuvers you use during the same turn cost zero stamina.
 This ability can be used only once per rest.

 ## Sprinting